Our History

 9 Andrew Street North.

-During the Great Depression, the congregation purchased a small piece of property and errected a new building at
+During the Great Depression, the congregation purchased a small piece of property and errected a new building at 30 Andrew Street South spite of financial difficulties of the times.

 The building was simply known as “Dominion Gospel Hall” simply in memory of the previous place of gathering.